Fluctuations of order parameter in an $SU(N_c)$ effective model: curvature masses of Cartan angles

 Finally we speculate how the glueballs may enter the effective description.
 In the current model a phenomenological gluon mass $m_A$ is introduced, which serves to suppress the gluon contribution (deconfining) in the potential at low temperatures.
 This also sets the scale for the critical temperature $T_d$.

-In Refs.~\cite{eric_gb,eric_cgauge}, a robust theoretical framework to introducing quasi-gluonic excitation is proposed via a Constituent Fock Space expansion.
-There, a BCS-like QCD vacuum is postulated and with a Bogoliubov-Valatin transformation the (massive) quasi-gluons are derived from the effective 1-body Hamiltonian.
+In Refs.~\cite{eric_gb,eric_cgauge}, a robust theoretical framework to introducing quasigluonic excitation is proposed via a constituent Fock space expansion.
+There, a nontrivial QCD vacuum, as in the Bardeen–Cooper–Schrieffer (BCS) theory, is postulated, and with a Bogoliubov-Valatin transformation the (massive) quasigluons are derived from the effective one-body Hamiltonian.
 This mirrors the one-loop gluon potential considered here.

-In addition, glueball spectra can be derived with the same Hamiltonian using the 2-gluon states built from these quasi-gluons.
-A key observation is that the lowest lying states receive most of their masses from the quasi-gluons, i.e.
+In addition, glueball spectra can be derived with the same Hamiltonian using the two-gluon states built from these quasigluons.
+A key observation is that the lowest lying states receive most of their masses from the quasigluons, i.e.,

-e.g. $m_{\rm GB} \approx 1.7 (2.1)$ GeV for the lowest $0^{++} (0^{+-})$ state, with $m_A = 0.8$ GeV in Ref.~\cite{eric_gb}.
+e.g., $m_{\rm GB} \approx 1.7 (2.1)$ GeV for the lowest $0^{++} (0^{+-})$ state, with $m_A = 0.8$ GeV in Ref.~\cite{eric_gb}.
 This naturally suggests a constituent model for the glueball states.
-Neglecting their interactions with the Polyakov loops, we may consider free gas of glueballs as an approximation for the $2 \rightarrow 2$ contribution to the partition function. ~\footnote{This is similar to the case where a $\sigma$-meson is generated in an NJL model and approximating its partial thermal pressure by a free bose gas of mass $m_\sigma \approx 2 M_Q$.} See Ref.~\cite{Lacroix2013} for an elaborate treatment of thermal glueballs.
+Neglecting their interactions with the Polyakov loops, we may consider free gas of glueballs as an approximation for the $2 \rightarrow 2$ contribution to the partition function. ~\footnote{This is similar to the case where a $\sigma$-meson is generated in an Nambu–Jona-Lasinio model and approximating its partial thermal pressure by a free Bose gas of mass $m_\sigma \approx 2 M_Q$.} See Ref.~\cite{Lacroix2013} for an elaborate treatment of thermal glueballs.

-A non-trivial relation suggested by the effective model is a link between $T_d(N_c)$ and $m_A(N_c)$.
+A nontrivial relation suggested by the effective model is a link between $T_d(N_c)$ and $m_A(N_c)$.
 Model B is ideal for this illustration as $m_A$ is the only adjustable parameter of the model.
 Tuning $m_A$ to match the model $T_d$ with the LQCD results~\cite{lucini_td} for various $N_c$'s, we extract the expected $N_c$ dependence of $m_A$.
 See Fig.~\ref{fig6}.

 The $m_A(N_c)$'s show a similar trend exhibited by a fit to LQCD $0^{++}$ glueball masses~\cite{lucini_gb}.
 The fit employs the functional form

 with (dimensionless) parameters $m_\infty = 3.307, c = 2.187$, based on the LQCD calculation in Ref.~\cite{lucini_gb} and fixing $c$ to the $N_c=3$ result.
 We also take $\sigma = 0.18 \, {\rm GeV}^2$.